abecms/abecms/README.md

 # Roadmap
 We have a 1 year roadmap (estimation) with the following versions.
 You'll notice that as we're developing in agile mode, we've chosen to create and present groups of features but no date of delivery (feature-driven release planning : http://www.scrum-institute.org/Release_Planning.php).
 This roadmap doesn't take into account the bugs which could be opened during this timeframe.
 Depending on the severity of these bugs, we'll be able to fix shortly after their discovery and include those fixes in specific Hotfix versions or include these bugs in the roadmap.

+The 2.x releases will focus on quality and stability and will be covered by Unit tests + functional tests.
+The separation between the engine, the API server and the front will be reinforced by putting each part in its own repository The documentation will be rewritten and included in the modules As a major new feature, it will be possible to create a template from partials.

 ## Changelog
 See the complete [changelog](./CHANGELOG.md)